Delayed onset and directionality of x-ray-induced atomic displacements observed on subatomic length scales

 Figure 1 (b) shows the integrated one-dimensional powder diffraction data (diffraction profile) for all delay times.
 The scattering angle of each reflection index was the same for all diffraction profiles.
-Moreover, any new diffraction peaks did not appear within the measured delay times.
+Moreover, no new diffraction peaks appeared for the measured delay times.
 These observations indicate that the unit cell parameters (space group, symmetry operations, and lattice constants) remained the same as those before irradiation with the pump pulse.
 On the other hand, the diffraction peaks for higher diffraction angles (2$\theta >70^\circ$) almost disappeared at longer delay times, indicating that the structural changes occurred on the femtosecond timescale.

 There are three possible reasons for this ultrafast decay of the diffraction intensity.
 The first is the change in atomic scattering factors due to progressing sample ionization.
 A theoretical calculation shows that the atomic scattering factors of the ionized atoms at the measured scattering vectors are mostly determined by the number of occupied deep-shell levels \cite{Hau-Riege2007} and the valence electrons does not much contribute to the scattering intensity.
 As shown in the supplemental material \cite{SupplementalMaterial}, the number of deep-shell holes in both aluminum (Al) and oxygen (O) atoms was too small to explain the experimental observations.
 The second possible reason is the shift of atomic positions at the fixed unit cell parameters, i.e., the x-ray exposure might change the crystal-lattice sites.
 Such shift modifies relative phases of the scattering waves between different atoms and changes the diffraction intensity.
 Since the symmetry of the crystal structure was found to be preserved for the measured delay times, positions of all atoms within the unit cell can be defined by two parameters, fractional coordinate of Al atom along the $c$-axis ($z$) and that of O atom along the $a$-axis ($x$) (Fig. 2).
 The third possible reason of the observed signal decrease is the progressing atomic disorder, i.e., the positional fluctuation of atoms from the crystal-lattice sites might be increased by the x-ray exposure.
 Under the assumption that the atomic displacements from the crystal-lattice sites are isotropic and follow a Gaussian distribution, the atomic scattering factor decreases by a factor of $\exp(-8\pi^2 \langle u^2 \rangle \sin^2 \theta/(3\lambda^2))$, where $\lambda$ is the x-ray wavelength and $\langle u^2\rangle$ is the mean squared displacement.
 The second and third reason will be considered in the following analysis.